-The Old Cathedral has been turned into a museum.
-Can’t say much about it, because we never managed to be around when it was open.
-But it's pretty from the outside and exudes Spanish flavor.
+The Old Cathedral has been converted to a museum.
+I can’t say much about it, because it was always closed when we were in the area.
+But it’s pretty from the outside and exudes lots of Spanish flavor.

 On our first visit to Parque Calderon we saw people with rainbow-sprinkled ice cream cones, eating them with a spoon.
 We were surprised by the spoon, but baffled when we realized that it was being sold on the street, yet it wasn’t melting!

 Come to find out, that’s espumilla, a traditional Ecuadorian treat of whipped meringue, fruit and sugar.
 It’s cheap – only 25 cents per cone – and you can buy it from vendors all around the square.

 Street vendors offer other affordable snacks as well, but if you’re in the mood for a real ice cream cone, hop across the street to the well-known Tutto Freddo.
 They have a very impressive selection of ice cream flavors and make a killer milk shake.
 It’s Dan’s favorite ice cream shop in town.